 Cross-platform apps support push notifications, offline access, Face ID and fingerprint login, camera and GPS access, background processing, and deep linking.
 Major apps like Shopify, Discord, and Bloomberg use this same approach in production.

-Consider the types of apps that Okanagan businesses and organizations commonly need: booking and scheduling tools, community engagement platforms, wellness and health tracking apps, inventory and field service tools, or check-in systems that replace paper processes.
-These are all strong candidates for cross-platform development because they rely on standard device features and benefit most from reduced maintenance overhead.
+The types of apps Okanagan businesses and organizations commonly need — booking and scheduling tools, community engagement platforms, wellness and health tracking apps, inventory and field service tools, or check-in systems that replace paper processes — are all strong candidates for cross-platform development.
+They rely on standard device features and benefit most from reduced maintenance overhead.

 Getting a Quote